giacomocavalieri/squirrel/CONTRIBUTING.md

 - Use a long descriptive title for the snapshots: a title should describe what one expects to see in the produced snapshot to guide the review process

+## Integration tests

+Squirrel also has some integration tests to check that the generated code actually compiles and produces the expected results.

+- To add a new integration test you can add a new item to the `integration_tests` list in `test/integration_test.gleam`
+- To run the tests you can run the `./integration_test` script in this project.
+  Read below to set up all the required bits for tests to work

 ## Running the tests

 Most of the tests are snapshot tests that directly call the `postgres.main`